pravino/persystance_web_2025/replit.md

 ## System Architecture

-### Frontend Architecture
+### Frontend

-**Framework**: React 18+ with TypeScript and Vite.
-**Routing**: Wouter.
-**UI Component Library**: Shadcn/ui (Radix UI primitives) with "New York" style.
-**Styling**: Tailwind CSS with custom design tokens, dual-theme system (dark mode primary, light mode secondary), electric blue and teal accents.
-**State Management**: React Query (TanStack Query).
-**Theme System**: Custom React Context API with localStorage.
+The frontend is built with React 18+, TypeScript, and Vite.
+It uses Wouter for routing and Shadcn/ui (Radix UI primitives) with the "New York" style for UI components.
+Styling is managed with Tailwind CSS, incorporating a dual-theme system (dark mode primary) and electric blue/teal accents.
+State management is handled by React Query, and a custom React Context API manages the theme with localStorage.

-**Design System Enhancements**: Glassmorphism, animated gradients, shimmer effects, premium card hover effects, subtle grid backgrounds, and parallax scroll effects.
+Design system enhancements include glassmorphism, animated gradients, shimmer effects, premium card hover effects, subtle grid backgrounds, and parallax scroll effects.
+Key interactive features are a Live Nexus Trading Simulator (client-side, mock data), a 3-step Smart Project Calculator for quotes, and a Live Metrics Component with animated statistics.
-**Interactive Features**:
-- **Live Nexus Trading Simulator**: Client-side demo with real-time order book, price movements, trading interface, portfolio dashboard, and recent trades feed using mock data.
-- **Smart Project Calculator**: 3-step wizard for project type, feature selection with individual costs, and timeline selection.
-Displays price ranges, generates PDF quotes, and offers "Download PDF Quote" and "Book Free Discovery Call" CTAs.
-- **Live Metrics Component**: Animated count-up statistics with glassmorphism cards and Intersection Observer for scroll-triggered animations.

-### Backend Architecture
+### Backend

-**Server Framework**: Express.js with TypeScript on Node.js.
-**API Design**: RESTful API pattern with `/api` prefix.
-**Data Storage**: In-memory storage abstraction (`MemStorage`).
-**Session Management**: Configured for PostgreSQL session storage using `connect-pg-simple` (when implemented).
+The backend utilizes Express.js with TypeScript on Node.js, following a RESTful API pattern.
+Data storage is abstracted via `MemStorage` (in-memory), with PostgreSQL session storage planned via `connect-pg-simple`.

-### Database Design
+### Database

-**ORM**: Drizzle ORM configured for PostgreSQL with Neon serverless adapter.
-**Schema**: `contact_inquiries` table for lead capture.
-**Validation**: Zod schemas derived from Drizzle definitions.
-**Migration Strategy**: Drizzle Kit with a schema-first approach.
+The database design employs Drizzle ORM for PostgreSQL with the Neon serverless adapter.
+It includes a `contact_inquiries` table for lead capture and uses Zod schemas derived from Drizzle definitions for validation.
+Drizzle Kit is used for migrations with a schema-first approach.

 ### Design System

-**Typography**: Inter font family for text, Space Grotesk for accents.
-**Color System**: HSL-based custom properties with light/dark palettes and an elevation system.
-**Component Patterns**: Composition with variant-based styling using `class-variance-authority`.
-**Responsive Design**: Mobile-first approach with Tailwind breakpoints.
+Typography uses the Inter font family for text and Space Grotesk for accents.
+The color system is HSL-based with custom properties for light/dark palettes and an elevation system.
+Components are designed with composition and variant-based styling using `class-variance-authority`.
+A mobile-first approach is implemented with Tailwind breakpoints for responsive design.

 ### Architecture & Routing

-The application maintains a 100% static site architecture with no backend dependencies.
+The application maintains a 100% static site architecture with no direct backend dependencies for core content.
 The `/nexus-trading` route showcases the live trading demo.

 ## External Dependencies